Fabiosdl/e-commerce-api/README.md

 - **Git** for version control

 ## Features:
-- Secure account management with user authentication
+- Secure account management with user authentication and encrypted password
 - Real-time stock updates based on basket activity
 - Basket persistence for 24 hours in case of abandonment
 - REST API with full CRUD operations